Opened 13 years ago

 Change History (7)

-Changed 13 years ago by OmegaPhil
+by OmegaPhil, 13 years ago

 GTKUI warning when listening port not honoured

-comment:1 Changed 13 years ago by OmegaPhil
+comment:1 by OmegaPhil, 13 years ago

 Patch added to intercept this issue when the client connects to the daemon and when relevant preferences are updated, for the gtkui.

-This is the first draft of the patch - the details part of the ErrorDialog?
-I'm using is not intelligently wrapped by pygtk, so I have had to hack in linefeeds - is there a proper way to do this?
+This is the first draft of the patch - the details part of the ErrorDialog I'm using is not intelligently wrapped by pygtk, so I have had to hack in linefeeds - is there a proper way to do this?

 Also please say if there is a better place to put this code.